SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 The method `assert:` checks that the argument is a boolean true.

 Define the following test methods.
 The first test, named `testIncludes`, tests the `includes:` method of `Set`.
-For example, the test says that sending the message &nbsp;`includes: 5` to a set containing 5 should return `true`.
+For example, the test says that sending the message `includes: 5` to a set containing 5 should return `true`.

 ```caption=Testing includes
 MyExampleSetTest >> testIncludes